Stained Glass

 The author of these notes, Ian Pykett, is indebted to Peter Cormack, MBE FSA HonFMGP, Vice-President of the British Society of Master Glass-Painters, for his attribution of the makers of the Morewood and Haworth windows.
 The photography is the work of Martin Crampin.

-Many more details and photographs the stained glass windows may be found in a recent full-colour brochure, available on the church bookstall, or directly from the author.
+Many more details and photographs of the stained glass windows may be found in a recent 36-page full-colour brochure, available on the church bookstall, or directly from the author.